David M. Rubenstein Senior Fellow for Energy and the Environment and Director of the Program on Energy Security and

-Dr. Levi is author of The Power Surge: Energy, Opportunity, and the Battle for America's Future (Oxford University Press, May 2013), and the forthcoming book, By All Means Necessary: How China's Resource Quest is Changing the World (with Elizabeth Economy), (Oxford University Press, February 2014).
+Dr. Levi is author of The Power Surge: Energy, Opportunity, and the Battle for America's Future (Oxford University Press, May 2013), and By All Means Necessary: How China's Resource Quest is Changing the World (with Elizabeth Economy), (Oxford University Press, February 2014).
 He is also the author of the books On Nuclear Terrorism (Harvard University Press, 2007) and (with Michael O'Hanlon) The Future of Arms Control (Brookings Institution Press, 2005).
 He was project director for the CFR-sponsored Independent Task Force on climate change, co-chaired by former governors Tom Vilsack and George Pataki.
 His 2005 monograph with Michael D'Arcy, Untapped Potential: U.S. Science and Technology Cooperation with the Islamic World, was the first comprehensive study of science and technology in the Muslim world.
 His recent writings include studies of natural gas exports, the Canadian oil sands, and the global politics and economics of clean energy innovation.

 Dr. Levi has testified before Congress and presented expert scientific evidence to the National Academy of Sciences on climate change and on nuclear security.
 His essays have been published in Foreign Affairs, Foreign Policy, Nature, and Scientific American, among others.
 His op-eds have appeared in the New York Times, Washington Post, Wall Street Journal, and Financial Times.
 Dr. Levi previously wrote a monthly online column on science and security for the New Republic, and served as a technical consultant to the critically acclaimed television drama 24.
 He currently writes a blog on energy, climate, and nuclear issues.